-Amongst its summer onslaught of new gear, Fender has thrown two new pedals into the ring: the Dual Marine Layer Reverb and Duel Pugilist Distortion.
+First announced amid its summer onslaught of new gear, Fender has released two new pedals into the ring: the Dual Marine Layer Reverb and Duel Pugilist Distortion.

 Both pedals are notable for doubling up on the well-received originals, adding two extra footswitches into the mix and a host of extra features – most notably, additional gain stacking options on the Pugilist and infinite sustain on the Marine Layer.

 And, as per Fender’s other stompboxes, they come in lightweight anodized aluminum chassis with LED-backlit knobs.

 Both pedals are available now for $229 apiece.
 Let’s dive in.